-'This Baby Was Ready To Get Out' | Maryland Lawmaker Nic Kipke Delivers Newborn Daughter
+'This Baby Was Ready To Get Out' | Maryland Lawmaker Nic Kipke Delivers Newborn Daughter, Margaret Rose

 Nic’s wife Susannah and their daughter will meet with the midwife and pediatrician on Thursday.
 It will also be naming day where they will fill out the birth certificate.

+The couple decided to name her Margaret Rose after his grandmother.
+Nic said he thinks he’ll call her Meg for short.

-If they leave it up to their son James, “Pineapple” is the leading contender for his sister’s name.
+If they had left it up to their son James, his sister could have been named “Pineapple.”

+He put it in there.
+Let him get it out.
+Now go and give yourself a raise at 3AM like your group is known to do.